William Farrar (councillor): Sale of inheritance

-Farrar's Island
+Death and Farrar's Island legacy

 At the time of his death sometime before June 11, 1637, Farrar was described as being "of Henrico", one of eight shires established in Virginia three years previously.
-By the time of his death, he had established his headright to a 2000 acre land patent at a site that included Dutch Gap and the former settlement of Henrico.
+By the time of his death, he had established his headright to a 2000-acre land patent at a site that included Dutch Gap and the former settlement of Henrico.
 This headright was given for 40 indentured servants, who were named in the patent.

-After Farrar's death, the headright was repatented to his oldest son, his namesake who was twelve years old at the time, by John Harvey, who had returned from England and resumed his role as governor of the colony.
+After Farrar's death, the headright was repatented to his oldest son, his namesake who was about twelve years old at the time, by John Harvey, who had returned from England and resumed his role as colony's governor.

-The patent was issued for land that included a peninsula formed by meander loop, or curl, of the James River subsequently known as Farrar's Island.
-It is described in the patent as abutting the glebe lands of Varina in the east, and extending to the James River in the south, the end of the island (i.e., peninsula) in the west, and "to the woods" in the north.
-Farrar's Island remained with the Farrar family until it was sold in 1727.
+The patent covered a peninsula formed by meander loop, or curl, of the James River subsequently known as Farrar's Island, describing it as abutting the glebe lands of Varina in the east, and extending to the James River in the south, the end of the island (i.e., peninsula) in the west, and "to the woods" in the north.
+Farrar's Island remained with the Farrar family until 1727 when his great-grandson William Farrar IV sold it to Thomas Randolph.

+In modern times, Farrar's Island is part of the Dutch Gap Conservation Area and Henricus Historical Park, both administered by Chesterfield County, Virginia.